| S Picture

 improve on it.
 Mozart was buried in a Vienna suburb, with little

 ceremony and in an unmarked grave, in accordance with prevailing custom.
+Mozart may have

 died of a number of illnesses.
 The official diagnosis was miliary fever,